So You Think You Can Forage? Thinking about “where to go mushroom hunting near me?”

 Surround yourself with like-minded people

 There are clubs and organizations that lead guided forays and provide educational information.
-This is a great way to meet people, learn the basics of mushroom hunting and see what types of mushrooms are most commonly harvested in your area.
+This is a great way to meet other mushroom hunters, learn the basics of mushroom hunting and see what types of mushrooms are most commonly harvested in your area.
 There are also a number of Facebook communities you can join that share information on foraging and identification.

 And finally — all of this may seem daunting at first — I never used to notice mushrooms when I was on hikes.
 Now that I have become interested in foraging and photography, I see them constantly.
 You will develop an eye for foraging — it just takes some practice!